The Complexity of Phylogeny Constraint Satisfaction Problems: Main Results

 A special case of Taylor polymorphisms modulo endomorphisms are \emph{symmetric polymorphisms modulo endomorphisms}, that is, the existence of an $f$ and endomorphisms $e_1$ and $e_2$ such that $\forall x,y. \, e_1(f(x,y)) = e_2(f(y,x))$.

-It is not known in general whether an $\omega$-categorical model-complete core $\Gamma$ has Taylor polymorphisms if and only if $(\{0,1\};\NAE)$ does not have a primitive positive interpretation in $\Gamma$ with parameters.
-However, for all known cases, the two items are equivalent.
-The result that we present in Section~\ref{sect:results} below shows that for model-complete cores of reducts of $(\mL;C)$, non-interpretability of $(\{0,1\};\NAE)$ with parameters is even equivalent to the existence of a symmetric polymorphism modulo endomorphisms.
+In an $\omega$-categorical model-complete core the existence of Taylor polymorphisms modulo endomorphisms rules out the existence of an interpretation of $(\{0, 1\}; \NAE)$ with parameters (as we explain below, this follows from Theorem 8.6 and the proof of Lemma 8.7 below).
+Recently, Barto and Pinsker showed that the existence of a Taylor polymorphism modulo endomorphisms is in fact equivalent to the non-existence of an interpretation of $({0, 1}; \NAE)$ with parameters~\cite{BartoPinsker16}.
+For the case of phylogeny problems, Theorem~\ref{thm:pre-main} below implies a stronger result; that is, the non-interpretability of $(\{0,1\};\NAE)$ with parameters in a model-complete core reduct of $(\mL;C)$ is equivalent to the existence of a symmetric polymorphism modulo endomorphisms.

-We mention that one direction is true in general: the existence of Taylor polymorphisms modulo endomorphisms rules out the existence of an interpretation of $(\{0,1\};\NAE)$ with parameters.
-We present the proof of this fact for the special case of symmetric polymorphisms modulo endomorphisms.
-We restrict to this special case for simplicity of notation, but also because we only need it for this special case in the statement of our main result about reducts of $(\mL;C)$.
+The following lemma is stated for symmetric polymorphisms modulo endomorphisms, however the proof of the lemma can be adapted to the case of Taylor polymorphisms modulo endomorphisms.
+The statement is restricted for simplicity of notation, but also because we only need it for this special case in the statement of our main result about reducts of $(\mL;C)$.